rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

  Notice that the reflexive self comparison r(x S x) is set by default to the median valuation value 0, these reflexive terms of the binary relation being generally ignored in most of the ``Digraph`` methods.

 From the theory [BIS-2013]_ we know that the bipolarly outranking relation is **weakly complete**, i.e. if r(x S y) < 0.0 then r(y S x) >= 0.0 .
 From this property follows that the bipiolarly valued outranking relation verifies the coduality principle: the dual of the converse of the outranking corresponds to its strict outranking part.
-We may visualize the codual (strict) outranking digraph with a graphviz drawing:
+We may visualize the codual (strict) outranking digraph with a graphviz drawing [1]_:
 	>>> cdodg = CoDualDigraph(odg)
-	>>> cdodg.exportGraphViz()
+	>>> cdodg.exportGraphViz('codualOdg')
-	*---- exporting a dot file dor GraphViz tools ---------* Exporting to codual-rel_randomperftab.dot
+	*---- exporting a dot file for GraphViz tools ---------* Exporting to codualOdg.dot
-	dot -Grankdir=BT -Tpng codual-rel_randomperftab.dot -o codual-rel_randomperftab.png
+	dot -Grankdir=BT -Tpng codualOdg.dot -o codualOdg.png
 	>>> ...

 .. image:: codualOdg.png
    :width: 300 px
    :align: center

-It becaomes readily clear from the picture above that alternative *a03* strictly outranks in fact all the other alternatives.
-Hence, *a03* appears as **Condorcet winner** and my be considered a good candidate for a best choice recommendation in this preference modelling example.
+It becomes readily clear now from the picture above that alternative *a03* strictly outranks in fact all the other alternatives.
+Hence, *a03* appears as **Condorcet winner** and my be recommended as best decision action in this illustrative preference modelling exercise.

 Documents, indices and tables .............................